budzillajapan-del/FreeRiichiMahjong/privacy.md

 ## 1. What we collect

-**Nothing.** Free Riichi Mahjong does not collect, store, or transmit any personal information about you.
+**Nothing.** Riichi Mahjong Academy does not collect, store, or transmit any personal information about you.
 We have no servers.
 We have no databases.
 We have no record of who installs the app, where, or how it's used.